 - Once your child has completed treatment they will need to wear a retainer to keep their teeth in position

-At the end of treatment, your child’s dentist will provide a retainer and give instructions for wearing it.
+At the end of treatment, your child’s dentist or orthodontist will provide a retainer and give instructions for wearing it.
 Your child may need an additional course of treatment with Invisalign Comprehensive for teenagers when they are older and their teeth are more developed.

-Invisalign offers a few different levels of treatment, depending on the severity of your orthodontic case.
+The Invisalign system offers a few different levels of treatment, depending on the severity of your orthodontic case.
 Invisalign First is the only option for children between the ages of 6 and 10, and older children may be able to start with one of the following options.

 Each of these options uses the same clear aligners.
 The main difference between them is the severity of cases that can be treated and the treatment length.
 The following table summarises these options and their costs.